Rational homotopy theory of automorphisms of manifolds: Quillen's rational homotopy theory

-{ {\bf Functoriality for unbased maps.}} It is clear from the construction that the Quillen spectral sequence is natural for base-point preserving maps.
+It is clear from the construction that the Quillen spectral sequence is natural for base-point preserving maps.
 But in fact the functoriality can be extended to unbased maps.
 The homotopy groups $\pi_n(X) = [S^n,X]_*$ depend on the base-point of $X$, and are a priori only functorial for base-point preserving maps.
 However, if $X$ is simply connected, the canonical map

 is a bijection, and we may use this to extend $\pi_*^\QQ(X)$ to a functor defined on unbased simply connected spaces.
-Quillen's functor $\lambda(X)$ can also be extended to unbased maps, but only up to homotopy.
+Quillen's functor $\lambda$ can also be extended to unbased maps, but only up to homotopy.

 Suppose that $X$ and $Y$ are simply connected spaces with base-points $x_0$ and $y_0$.
 Given a not necessarily base-point preserving map $f\colon X\rightarrow Y$, we may choose a path $\gamma$ from $y_0$ to $f(x_0)$.
 Then we obtain based maps